liqianglu-zju/liqianglu-zju.github.io/_pages/about.md

 ## Selected News
+- **Nov 2024:** Siwei successfully joined the School of Software Technology at Zhejiang University as a tenure-track assistant professor/Hundred Talented Program – Congratulations!
+- **Nov 2024:** Serve as the program co-chair (with Prof. Shuiguang Deng) for CCF Advanced Computing and Emerging Service (ACES, organized by Prof. Jianwei Yin) forum at Hangzhou.
+Thanks to the Invited Speakers.
+- **Nov 2024:** One paper is accepted to **DATE’25**.
+Congratulations to Tingting.
 - **Nov 2024:** One paper is accepted to **TCAD’24**.
 Congratulations to Wuwei.
 - **Nov 2024:** One paper is accepted to **HPCA’25**.
 Congratulations to Debin and Qifan.
 - **Oct 2024:** Invited to give a talk of “A Framework for Analyzing Quantum Circuit by Extracting Contextual and Topological Features” at China National Computer Congress (CNCC).